xaya/xaya_tutorials/XAYA RPC Methods.md

 	xaya-cli -rpcwallet=game.dat name_list "p/xaya"

-As it isn't owned by the current wallet, the following result is returned:
+If it isn't owned by the current wallet, the following result is returned:

 	[
 	]

 That result will be the same for any wallet with no names in it if the method is called without a name as a parameter.

-The following command tests to see if "p/Name pending test 1" exists in the current wallet.

-	xaya-cli -rpcwallet=game.dat name_list "p/Name pending test 1"

-As it does exist in the author's current wallet, the following result is returned:
+If "p/xaya" exists in the current wallet, the following result is returned:

 	[
 		{
-	    "name": "p/Name pending test 1",
+		  "name": "p/xaya",
 		  "name_encoding": "utf8",
 		  "value": "{}",
 		  "value_encoding": "ascii",
-	    "txid": "6d8335340447690d3e37ce3c32ffdc3ef1071aaa21dd2bdb7143de49cf034921",
+		  "txid": "c87eb7b9c71146a18f8ebaea93b74bfeb4795b265f151ba5a1e62ef32017bc34",
 		  "vout": 1,
-	    "address": "CaSGURq6BS3FQsqj1zQUrRj9iwbw4Rgg1k",
+		  "address": "CWP23M9HUAjt917x97DY4X9WnhkL7gJqEH",
-	    "ismine": true,
+		  "ismine": true
-	    "height": 508545
+		  "height": 15,
 		}
 	]

 Running that command will return zero results for you.
 Create 1 or more names first in order to get a non-empty result set.

 Without a name as a parameter, the complete list of names in a wallet is returned.
+For some people this can be a large number.

 ### For Your Game